 • Getting no relief from using your normal blue reliever inhaler

-• Going pale in colour, sometimes with blue lips or fingernails.
+• Going pale in color, sometimes with blue lips or fingernails.

-Asthma attack symptoms don’t always occur suddenly.
+Asthma attack symptoms do not always occur suddenly.
 Sometimes they can come on slowly and steadily, over a number of hours or days.
-That’s one reason why it’s important to be aware of what the symptoms are, as it could help you prevent a full-blown asthma attack from occurring.
+This is one reason why it’s important to be aware these symptoms, as it could help you prevent a full-blown asthma attack from happening.

 If you have asthma, then it’s important that you know what to do – and not do – if you have an asthma attack.